-The Trust has now been undertaking spring bird counts at Rakatu for 13 years.
-Table 12 is the summary of data from spring bird counts conducted during 2022.
+The Trust has now been undertaking spring bird counts at Rakatu for 14 years.
+Table 4 is the summary of data from spring bird counts conducted during 2023 and all the species observed over the last 13 years (greyed out).
 Two separate wetland habitats were sampled.

-Two counts were completed.
-A total of 6 waterfowl species and 2 water associated species were recorded, including broods of NZ Scaup, Grey duck, and Black Swan.
+One count were completed.
+A total of 5 waterfowl species and 2 water associated species were recorded, including broods of NZ Scaup, Mallard duck, and Black Swan.